National Highway Traffic Safety Administration, DOT.

 6. Work collaboratively with NHTSA to implement the Cooperative Agreement.

 a.
 Attend Initial Briefing Meeting.
-Each grantee shall attend a briefing meeting (date and time to be scheduled within 30 days after the award) in Washington, DC with NHTSA staff.
-The Start Printed Page 33872purpose of the meeting will be to review the goals and objectives of the project, discuss implementation of the linkage software, review the tasks to be specified in the action plan for the data linkage and applications of the linked data for highway safety or injury control decision-making and discuss the agendas for the Board of Directors and Advisory Group.
+Each grantee shall attend a briefing meeting (date and time to be scheduled within 30 days after the award) in Washington, DC, with NHTSA staff.
+The purpose of the meeting will be to review the goals and objectives of the project, discuss implementation of the linkage software, review the tasks to be specified in the action plan for the data linkage and applications of the linked data for highway safety or injury control decision-making and discuss the agendas for the Board of Directors and Advisory Group.

 b.
 Submit Detailed Action Plan and Schedule.
 Within 30 days after the briefing meeting, the grantee shall deliver a detailed action plan and schedule, covering the remaining funding period, for accomplishing the data linkage and incorporating information generated from linked data into the processes for highway safety or injury control decision-making.
 The action plan shall be subject to the technical direction and approval of NHTSA.

 c.
 Attend Technical Workshops.
-All grantees together shall attend two technology transfer workshops during project performance at locations convenient to the majority of CODES grantees.
-The first meeting, to be scheduled during the ninth or tenth month of funding, will be organized to share data linkage experiences, discuss standardized formats for management reports, review the proposed state-specific highway safety applications of linked data, and resolve common problems.
-The second meeting will be scheduled approximately 12 months after first technical assistance meeting, at the end of the funding period, for the purpose of sharing results and making recommendations for future CODES projects.
+All grantees together shall attend two technology assistance workshops during project performance at locations convenient to the majority of CODES grantees.
+Each workshop will be organized to provide technical assistance, share data linkage experiences, develop standardized formats, review the proposed state-specific highway safety applications of linked data, and resolve common problems.

-e.
+d.
 Progress Report.
 Grantee shall submit quarterly progress reports.
-During the period of performance, the grantee will provide letter-type written reports to the COTR.
+During the period of performance, the grantee will provide letter-type reports to the COTR.
 These reports will compare what was proposed in the Action Plan with actual accomplishments during the past quarter; what commitments have been generated; what follow up and state-level support is expected; what problems have been experienced and what may be needed to overcome the problems; and what is specifically planned to be accomplished during the next quarter.
 These reports will be submitted seven days after the end of each quarter.
 Minutes of the meetings of the Board of Directors during the quarter, and any CODES applications such as reports, fact sheets or other publications must be attached to the Progress Report.

-g.
+f.
 Project Report.
-The grantee shall deliver to NHTSA, at the end of the project, a final report describing the results of the data linkage process, and the applications of the linked data generated during the project.
+The grantee shall deliver to NHTSA, at the end of the Start Printed Page 11703project, a final report describing the results of the data linkage process, and the applications of the linked data generated during the project.
 This report will follow guidelines provided by the COTR.